Skip to content

 • Downstream PROPAGATE, ESCALATE, QUERY, and CASCADE are forwarded upstream.

-This bidirectional relay is transparent to both the satellites below and the master above.
+This is transparent to both the satellites below and the master above.
 The chain can be arbitrarily deep:

 └──→ [Satellite B]

-A QUERY sent by Satellite A travels up through the Relay Hub.
-If the Relay Hub's local agent answers, the response returns directly.
-If not, the QUERY continues to the Root Hub.
+A QUERY sent by Satellite A travels up through the middle node.
+If that node's local agent answers, the response returns directly.
+If not, the QUERY continues to the root.
 The response retraces the path back to Satellite A.

-A CASCADE sent by Satellite A is forwarded to both Satellite B and up to the Root Hub (and its satellites).
+A CASCADE sent by Satellite A is forwarded to both Satellite B and up to the root (and its satellites).
 Responses flow back from all of them.

 Permissions across nested hives